How to Navigate Fragmented Specialists

 - patterns that span multiple systems

-This prevents each appointment from becoming a silo.
+This can reduce the chance that each appointment becomes a silo.

 4. Present patterns, not just symptoms

-Patterns naturally reveal cross-system relationships.
-Instead of listing individual symptoms, try:
+Patterns can reveal cross-system relationships.
+Instead of listing only individual symptoms, examples might include:

 - "When X flares, Y follows within 24 hours."